SatelliteApplicationsCatapult/sedas_pyapi/README.md

 ```

 ### Filtering on a specific satellite
-Use sedas.list_satellites to get the list of satellites available for a user.
+Use sedas.list_satellites to get the list of satellites available for a user ([see above](#List-the-satellites-available-to-the-user)).

 ```python
 import json